mediafly/await-the/README.md

 <dl>
 <dt><a href="#module_Limiter">Limiter</a></dt>
-<dd><p>Given a collection of curried functions or values return the resolved values via the emitters</p>
+<dd><p>Given a collection and a task return resolved values of the task being ran per value via the emitters</p>
 </dd>
 <dt><a href="#module_callback">callback</a></dt>
 <dd><p>Utility for making optional callbacks easier.
 If an error param exists, it will throw an error for promises